Answering your Questions about Enucleation

 Is the Surgery Painful or Disfiguring?

 The Shih Tzu shown at the top of this page is a rescue named Winky for obvious reasons.
 His face shows a typical end result of enucleation.
 In brachycephalic breeds like Winky's, most owners let the hair grow long over the enucleated side and the result is not at all objectionable.
-It is not painful after the initial post-surgical recovery, but during recovery the surgical area is quite sore.
-Pain management strategies for pets have become quite sophisticated in recent years.
-Expect pain relieving medications to be needed during the first week or so after surgery.
+Pain-relieving medications are needed for the first week or so after surgery, but when healing is complete the surgical area should be pain-free and comfortable.

 What can we Expect after the Surgery?